 Each NDSU instructor is evaluated annually within the unit in which he/she works, using specific procedures developed within the unit.
 The head of the unit is always involved, but others may be involved as well.

-All instructors provide course evaluation forms to the students in each class that they teach.
-These forms include an item concerning the evaluation of communication proficiency of the instructor.
-This item was developed by the Teaching and Professional Service Committee at NDSU.
-The student response to this item can be associated with a numerical score, for which a mean and variance can be calculated.
+Instruction in all NDSU courses are assessed each term as described in NDSU Policy 332.
 In general, annual evaluation procedures within units must include quantitative assessment measures and should include the student evaluation information.

 Other procedures that units might employ in evaluation of communication proficiency include classroom visits, consideration of materials generated for classroom use and other purposes, seminars and other presentations, and solicitation of input from peers and students.
 Based on the results of the evaluation within the unit, an instructor may choose to or be required to participate in an improvement program.